kalebpace/qwikly/readme.md

     Error [PLUGIN_ERROR]: Only URLs with a scheme in: file, data, and node are supported by the default ESM loader.
 Received protocol 'fastly:'
     ```

-- [ ] Fix fetches for static assets
+- [x] Fix fetches for static assets
     ```
     Error while running request handler: No backend specified for request with url http://127.0.0.1:7676/manifest.json.
 Must provide a `backend` property on the `init` object passed to either `new Request()` or `fetch`
     ```

+- [x] Fix fetches with defined backends

 - [ ] Implement redirects with VCL: https://developer.fastly.com/solutions/tutorials/redirects/, similar to Cloudflare Pages _routes.json